Vyral/klaus-team/_posts/2020-09-10-q-how-does-our-lease-purchase-program-work.md

 date: 2020-09-10 20:09:00
 tags:
   - Home Buyer Tips
-excerpt: Here’s how our lease purchase program could be the answer you need.
+excerpt: Here’s how our Lease to Own program could be the answer you need.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Kenny+Klaus/Videos/Q-+How+Does+Our+Lease+Purchase+Program+Work_.mp4
 pullquote: >-